MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/configure-single-sign-on-non-gallery-applications.md

 7. In the tab with the entered URL, go through the sign-in process.
 Fill in the username and password fields, and try to sign in.
 (You don't have to provide the correct password.)

    A prompt asks you to save the captured sign-in fields.
 8. Select **OK**.
-The tab you were using to enter username and password information closes, the capture status page is updated with the message **Metadata has been updated for the application**, and then that browser tab closes.
+The tab you were using to enter username and password information closes, the browser extension updates the capture status page with the message **Metadata has been updated for the application**, and then that browser tab closes.
 9. In the Azure AD **Configure sign-on** page, select **Ok, I was able to sign-in to the app successfully**.
 10. Select **OK**.

-Once the sign-in page is captured, you may assign users and groups, and you can set up credential policies just like regular [password SSO applications](what-is-single-sign-on.md).
+After the capture of the sign-in page, you may assign users and groups, and you can set up credential policies just like regular [password SSO applications](what-is-single-sign-on.md).

 > [!NOTE]
 > You can upload a tile logo for the application using the **Upload Logo** button on the **Configure** tab for the application.